dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 ## 🧪 Labs

-### Lab 1.1 — Project lifecycle (10 min)
+### Lab 1.1 - Project lifecycle (10 min)

+This lab walks through the four moments in a project's life: create, inspect, populate, delete.
+Each step has a collapsible Solution.

+Prerequisites:

+Logged in as cluster-admin (or any user with self-provisioner). oc CLI version close to 4.18.

 1. Create a project `lab11`.
 2. Show its annotations: `oc get project lab11 -o yaml` — note `openshift.io/requester`.
 3. Switch to it and create a pod from `quay.io/openshifttest/hello-openshift:1.2.0`.
 4. Delete the project; wait for `Terminating` to finish.

-Lab 1.1 — Project lifecycle (10 min)

-This lab walks through the four moments in a project's life: create, inspect, populate, delete.
-Each step has a collapsible Solution.

-Prerequisites:

-Logged in as cluster-admin (or any user with self-provisioner). oc CLI version close to 4.18.

 Step 1 — Create a project named lab11